Can white noise help babies sleep?

 White noise may help some adults and children — and babies!— fall asleep faster and stay asleep longer.
 In addition to white noise machines marketed specifically to improve sleep, there are numerous white noise apps available and even entire YouTube channels dedicated to white noise.

 It's never too early to start using white noise to help your baby sleep through the night or take good naps.
-White noise can really make a difference in how well your little one sleeps, especially if they struggle to stay asleep for more than 30 minutes.
+White noise can really make a difference in your little one’s sleep quality, especially if they struggle to stay asleep for more than 30 minutes.

 There aren't any definite time limits on how long you should use white noise to help your child sleep.
 Instead, when to stop using white noise for baby is a decision left up to caregivers, or in some cases, the child.

-The continuous sounds also help to drown out loud or unexpected noises that can be stimulating to babies or wake them up from their sleep.
-As part of a pre-sleep routine, white noise can also act as a cue for sleep.
+Continuous ambient noise can help drown out loud or unexpected noises [3] that can be stimulating to babies or wake them up from their sleep.
+If there are other children in the house with different sleep schedules, this may be especially helpful.
 With soothing sounds creating a cocoon of sorts, your baby may be more likely to fall asleep faster and to sleep longer.

 When thinking about white noise, we generally think of unrecognizable sounds of static on a TV or radio.
 The sound of a lawnmower, car engine, vacuum, or hair dryer are also examples of white noise.